RichCini/LomasBoards/README.md

 ## Thunder 186 Redux
 ### Status - version 1.0-006 FINAL
-The serial headers were changed back to the 2x10 used on the prototype which then requires using a DB25F on the cable, consistent with the original.
-Second change was to correct the footprint on C9.
+Three minor changes: the serial headers were changed back to the 2x10 used on the prototype (which then requires using a DB25F cable), consistent with the original; corrected the footprint on C9 to a polarized tantalum; final change was to rotate the CPU 180 degrees to have the chip legend oriented properly.

 ### Status - version 1.0-005 Working
 Works!
 PC-DOS 3 reports 256k of RAM which is correct.
-Serial ports work, trying to test the parallel port.

 There is one errata.
 Capacitor C9 in the reset circuit should be 22uF/16v polarized; it is misdrawn on the original schematic.
 A regular tantalum fits fine in this space.
 The